AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 4. Water management

-Tel-Aviv’s municipality equipped water pipes with Cisco’s smart-water camera chips1.
-By transmitting data from underground pipes to the Cloud, the supervisory control center was able to monitor leaks, drains, water levels, and water pressure.
+Tel-Aviv’s municipality equipped water pipes with Cisco’s smart-water camera chips.7 By transmitting data from underground pipes to the Cloud, the supervisory control center was able to monitor leaks, drains, water levels, and water pressure.
 With the generated data from these pipes, Israel hopes to reduce costs, prevent water shortages, and moderate water consumption.

 5. Smart traffic management